SaleJuice/Python-Assets/README.md

 # Python-Assets
-This is a repository for python code.
+This is a repository for interesting python code.